This blog post was originally posted on March 28th, 2016 and was updated on November 16th, 2017.

 6. Gibralfaro Castle

-Insider’s Tip: As you walk up to Gibralfaro, you'll come across an amazing view point.
-Don’t forget to take a little break to take great pictures from up here.
+Insider’s Tip: As you walk up to Gibralfaro, you'll come across an amazing viewpoint.
+Don’t forget to take a little break to snap some great pictures.

 7. Plaza de la Constitución